 Salt-Baked Fish ‘n’ Stews

-We commonly think of table salt when most recipes call for salt.
+We commonly think of table salt for recipes.
 Table salt has additives like iodine (to prevent thyroid disease) and an anti-caking agent to prevent lumping in humidity.
 Many chefs prefer kosher salt (additive-free, coarse-grained) for cooking and sea salt for table use because they have a softer flavor than table salt.
 Kosher salt easily draws blood when applied to butchered meat (koshering process).
-The slat dissolves easily and provides flavor without over-salting because of its large surface area.
+The salt dissolves easily and provides flavor without over-salting because of its large surface area.

-Hawaiian sea salts (red or black) are specialty finishing salts.
+Hawaiian sea salts (red or black) are specialty, finishing salts.
 The red variety has an iron taste and is used to add color.
 The black variety has a sulfuric aroma from the addition of purified lava.
-Black salt is more tan, little lighter than black, with a strong, sulfuric flavor.
-Black salt is available in Indian markets, either ground or in lumps.

 Pickling salt is free of the additives that turn pickles dark and pickling liquid cloudy.
-Sel gris is a gray salt from France, and fleur de sel (salt flower) is a by-product of sel gris created when sel gris is allowed to bloom into lacy flowerlike crystals in evaporation basins.
+Sel gris is a gray salt from France, and fleur de sel (salt flower) is a by-product of sel gris.

-Maldon sea salt is a British finishing salt similar to fleur de sal.
-It has a light delicate flavor that is obtained by boiling sea water to form delicate pyramidal crystals.
+Maldon sea salt is a British finishing salt and has a light delicate flavor that is obtained by boiling sea water to form delicate pyramidal crystals.
 Rock salt is used to make ice cream.

 Salt comes from salt mines or from the sea.
 Most of today’s salt is mined and comes from large deposits left by dried salt lakes throughout the world.
 Salt preserves foods by creating a hostile environment for certain microorganisms.
 Within foods, salt brine dehydrates bacterial cells, alters osmotic pressure and inhibits bacterial growth and subsequent spoilage.